David A. Hargrave: Controversy

 While Hargrave was considered one of the best Gamemasters, he was also known for having a somewhat volatile personality.
 The original role-playing community at large was split between love and mere tolerance of Hargrave's passions (his falling-out with Greg Stafford, which resulted in Hargrave naming a spell after him as revenge, is one such example.)

 Other works

 Hargrave also frequently contributed to various magazines such as Different Worlds, Alarums and Excursions, and Abyss.
 As a game designer, he authored various Call of Cthulhu adventures for Chaosium, Inc., and was an integral part of the design team for the sci-fi game Star Rovers, among others.

 Multiversal Trading Company

 Around 1979, Hargrave operated a game store in Concord, California, called Multiversal Trading Company.

 Business card for Hargrave's store.

-Death
+Personal life

+He was married to Brigitte Hargrave.
 For years, Hargrave had suffered a heart disability with diabetic complications.
 He died in his sleep August 29, 1988.
-He was survived by his wife, Brigitte Hargrave.